 All the photos and videos had been stolen from Apple’s iCloud service.
 How did that happen?
 Apple claims that it was done by a spear-phishing campaign.
-Hackers used the fake “appleprivacysecurity” email account to ask the celebs for their security data.
+The hackers used a fake “appleprivacysecurity” email account to ask the celebs for their security data.
 The login data was then used to download the erotic material.
 Security experts claim that access to iCloud would have also given the hackers the ability to access texts, address books, and more.

-The intimate footage passed around the dark circles of the web before surfacing in 2014.
-Two more batches of leaked photos and videos surfaced the same year.
-Among the affected celebrities were Jennifer Lawrence, Kate Upton and her husband Justin Verlander, Mary Elizabeth Winstead, Jessica Brown Findlay, Kaley Cuoco, and Kirsten Dunst – all of them confirmed that the footage was authentic.
+The intimate footage was passed around the dark circles of the web before surfacing in 2014.
+Two more batches of leaked photos and videos surfaced during the same year.
+Among the affected celebrities were Jennifer Lawrence, Kate Upton and her husband Justin Verlander, Mary Elizabeth Winstead, Jessica Brown Findlay, Kaley Cuoco, and Kirsten Dunst – all of whom confirmed that the footage was authentic.

 It was a noticeably sophisticated attack as well.
 The hackers manipulated the header to make it appear like the email was genuine.
 The email came from [email protected] while the subject read “Your Amazon.com order has dispatched (#code).”
 However, there was no body to the email, only a Microsoft Word file.